Bobliuuu/RacketResources/CONTRIBUTING.md

 ## Ways To Contribute

-- If an algorithm doesn't exist in the repository, you can implement it in Racket open a pull request
+- If an algorithm doesn't exist in the repository, you can implement it in Racket and open a pull request
 - If there is a non-duplicate project you would like to add, you can open a pull request
 - If there is a project you would like to modify, you can open a pull request
-- If there is an algorithm you would like to see added, you can add that as an issue
+- If there is an algorithm you would like to see added, you can add that as an issue to the repository

 ## Ways NOT To Contribute
 - Add code files not implemented in Racket